In the poultry industry, light traps play an important role in achieving the best possible

 bird productivity in your house.
 As day length and light intensity are often precisely

 controlled, light ingress from outdoors is undesired.
-For this reason, so-called light traps were designed to block light ingress through fans while they are in operation.
+For t his reason, so-called light traps were designed to block light ingress through fans while they are in operation.
 In this article we give a short introduction to using light traps for fans and how different fans are affected by light traps.

 Finding the balance between light transmission and air resistance